BrightspaceUI/testing/README.md

 Note that the call to `clickElem` is not `await`-ed, since by the time it resolves the event will have already been dispatched.

-If you need to prevent the default behaviour of the event in your test, you can use `oneDefaultPreventedEvent`.
+If the test needs to prevent the default behavior of the event, use `oneDefaultPreventedEvent`.

 #### Waiting for a Lit Element to Update